0xj4an-Work/landing_latam/README.md

 bun dev
 ```

+If you are setting up the database locally, see `DATABASE_SETUP.md`.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `src/app/page.tsx`.
 The page auto-updates as you edit the file.